 Caloric Needs Greatly Decrease at About a Year

 When puppies reach about 12-14 months, their caloric needs begin to decrease.
-Our full grown females eat about 2 to 2 1/2 cups a day when not pregnant.
+Our full grown females eat about 2 to 2 1/2 cups a day when not pregnant or nursing.
 Our males eat about 3 to 3 1/2 cups a day.
 Some males might need 4 cups if active and are fed a less expensive food.
 Make sure you take into consideration the number of extra calories being fed as treats.

 Monitor Your Dog’s Weight